nerdbude/NixOS-Config/README.md

 `qmk.nix` - If you build keyboards and keyboard-layouts you will need a firmware.
 In my case it is mainly the QMK.
 This module activate all the needed options to use `QMK` within NixOS.

+`lazygit.nix` - The whole Lazyvim config without any separate dotfile declared in nix.

 ### Server